purecloudlabs/gprovision/README.md

 Shells out too much. u-root provides many packages we could use to avoid shelling out, but don't (yet).

+Old images are never removed from the recovery volume.
+This means you will eventually run out of space, depending on volume size, image size, and frequency of pushing out images.
+Though this could be seen as the responsibility of the code downloading images...

 ## Sequence

 ### Provision, AKA manufacture